Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-assembly/4-assembly.md

 ![ESP32 Connects](images/esp32_connect2.jpg)

-Now the ESP32 can be mounted in the enclosure base using the remaining two M2.5 screws and the small phillips screw driver.
+Now the ESP32 can be mounted in the enclosure base using the remaining two M2.5 screws and the small phillips screwdriver.

 ![ESP32 Install](images/esp32_install2.jpg)